Childfromthemountains/Purple-Isotope-Sniper-Rifle-TF2/README.md

 Gain access to existing particles (such as this one): 1 key

-Request a recolor: 3 keys for new requests, 2 keys discount for previous clients.
+Request a recolor: 3 keys for new requests, 2 keys (discounted by 1 key) for previous clients.
 This is per particle.*

 *Complex particles such as Team Shine effects, like a TS Isotope or TS Burning Flames, will cost 4 keys to previous clients and 5 keys for newcomers.
 This requires more time because I need to code the particles so they apply depending on which team you're in.